Lantern

 Krissy Pozatek

-Krissy Pozatek, MSW, is a former wilderness therapist and current parent coach.
-It is her quest to bring the internal-resiliency skills that kids gain from the wilderness into everyday parenting.
-She is the author of Brave Parenting, Brave Teaching, and The Parallel Process.
-In addition to parent-coaching and writing, Krissy is a public speaker and conducts parent workshops and seminars nationally.
-Krissy was also a visiting professor at her alma matter, Middlebury College, Vermont.
-Her website is www.parallel-process.com
+Krissy Pozatek, MSW, formerly an adolescent therapist, currently works as a parent coach, with parents of struggling teens and young adults.
+Krissy received her education at Middlebury College, Smith College, and NM Highlands University.
+It is her quest to bring the internal-resiliency skills that kids gain from treatment into everyday parenting.
+She is the author of The Parallel Process, Brave Parenting, and Brave Teaching.
+In addition to parent coaching and writing, Krissy is a public speaker and conducts parent workshops and seminars nationally.
+She was also a visiting professor at her alma matter, Middlebury College, Vermont.
+Krissy is a parent of two young adult daughters.
+She lives in Vermont with her family.

 linkRead More